Tristan Hegglun: Rugby union

-In 1946, Hegglun was named as a front-row forward in the South Island team to play the North Island; the rain-shortened match, played at Athletic Park, Wellington, was won by the North 8–3.
+In 1946, Hegglun was named at prop in the South Island team to play the North Island; the rain-shortened match, played at Athletic Park, Wellington, was won by the North 8–3.
 Later that year, he played at lock for a combined Seddon Shields Districts side against the touring Australian national team, scoring a try as the Australians won a close match 15–12.
-Hegglun continued to play a prominent role in the Marlborough side until at least 1949.
+Hegglun continued to play a prominent role in the Marlborough side until 1949, when he retired.

+Hegglun was an All Blacks triallist before and after World War II, in 1939 as a flanker and 1947 as a prop.

 Military service

 Before World War II, Hegglun worked as a builder and bridge constructor.
 He enlisted as a private in the Infantry Reinforcements, 2nd New Zealand Expeditionary Force (2NZEF), Third Echelon.
 In February 1943, he was commissioned as a second lieutenant in the New Zealand Infantry, and that year, on 3 December, he was wounded in action.

 While serving in the Middle East, Hegglun took part in services rugby matches, representing 2NZEF, including against a British Combined Services team and an Australian Imperial Force side in December 1941, He also played a prominent part in the inaugural rowing regatta in 1942 between New Zealand forces and the Cairo River Club for the Freyberg Cup, held on the Nile.
 The trophy was won by the New Zealanders, with Hegglun winning the single scull, being a member of the crew that won the coxless four, and stroking the New Zealand Division pair that finished third.
 In 1943, Hegglun won the single scull in the Cairo championships, defeating the Egyptian champion in the process.
 Hegglun also showed some talent as a boxer, contesting the heavyweight class in the New Zealand divisional boxing championships in Syria in 1942, where he was knocked out in the semi-final.

 Following the war, Hegglun remained active in the military, serving in the Royal New Zealand Infantry Regiment Territorial Force, rising to the rank of colonel.
 He was commanding officer of the 1st Battalion, Nelson–Marlborough–West Coast Regiment, between 1959 and 1961, and deputy commander of the Southern Military District from 1961 to 1967.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal, and in the 1967 Queen’s Birthday Honours, he was appointed an Officer of the Military Division of the Order of the British Empire.